Orchid Care - Orchid Culture - Practical Orchid Care Information Orchid Care - Orchid Culture - Practical Orchid Care Basics

 Add to Yahoo!
 Yahoo

 Orchid care is not difficult, it is just different.
-Orchids have a reputation for being difficult to grow when in fact many varieties make excellent houseplants.
-With proper care an orchid can be in bloom for months each year and can live indefinately.
+Orchids have a reputation for being difficult to grow when in fact many varieties make excellent house plants.
+With proper culture an orchid can be in bloom for months each year and can live indefinitely.
 In this respect orchids are an excellent value as far as blooming plants go.
 A well cared for and varied orchid collection can provide continuous bloom every day of the year.
 Good orchid care requires just some basic knowledge about orchids and how they grow.

 The Orchid Family has diverse care needs